BigVISION13/Vision/README.md

 Then open `http://localhost:5000` in your browser.

-The page provides two forms: one to parse workflow prompts and another to ask the Sales AI for quick tips.
+The page provides three forms: one to parse workflow prompts, one to ask the Sales AI for quick tips, and another to generate an automation flow from a plain language description.